ableasdale/kafka-transactions/README.md

-# kafka-transactions
+# Understanding Transactions in Apache Kafka

 Testing Transaction processing in Confluent Platform / Apache Kafka

-## Creating the certificates and stores
+## Getting Started: Creating the certificates and stores

 - `cd` to `security` and run `create-certs.sh` from within the directory; this will create the root certificate and all the stores for both the server and the clients.